Basic Guide to Smart Dressing

 Welcome to the beginning of a beautiful relationship with your body and fashion!
 This guide is here to celebrate the beauty of all women in all our various shapes and sizes.
 Learning more about, and embracing your specific body shape will allow you to dress with more confidence and style.
 Smart dressers know how to make the best of what they’ve got.

 Shopping for clothing can be very frustrating; who has never been disappointed and even depressed to find that they do not measure up to the industry’s standard sizes?
-Here at the fashionabler, we want fashion to work for you and have published this basic guide to help you make the best fashion choices for your unique body.
+I hope this basic guide will help you make the best fashion choices for your unique body.
 Many more specific tips will follow.

 - Use a tape measure to determine your measurements: shoulder width, bust, waist, hips,sleeve length.
 (They are essential to keep in mind when choosing clothes on our website.)